lshqqytiger/ZLUDA/README.md

 cargo xtask --nightly
 ```

-This will enable the following modules.
+This will enable the following module.

-- cuBLASLt
 - cuDNN

 `--nightly` flag can be combined with `--release`.